haxiomic/dts2hx/ROADMAP.md

+- abstract enum finals rather than vars

+- in AnyOf types, we could use getProperties of type to add fields -> AnyOfX<BaseFields, A, B>

 - Why so many typescript errors with `chakra-ui`?

 - Redesign so that we supply a bunch of input modules and ConverterContext returns output modules, which may include new dependencies